CS-JustinDelaRapa/Construction-Worker-Headcount/README.md

-# engineering
-This is an application dedicated for the engineers to help them compute the total cost of labor of their project.
+This is the read me from -Justin to Github